tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1000HA.md

 Installing Arch Linux
 ---------------------

--   NOTE: Please refer to the Official Arch Linux Install Guide and Beginners Guide for detailed instructions.
+-   NOTE: Please refer to the Installation guide and Beginners' guide for detailed instructions.

 > Mount the installation media